Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 ### Fraud detection techniques
 There are two major complementary approaches:
 - unsupervised learning (descriptive analysis): do not require dataset to be labelled and learn from historical observations.
 This can detect frauds if they behave differently from normal behaviour -> useful to find new patterns.
-Basically it builds a model of the behaviour and looks for deviations but maybe have many false positives (or false negatives if frauds are able to blend in well)
+Basically it builds a model of the behaviour and looks for deviations but maybe have many false positives (or false negatives if frauds are able to blend in well).
 - supervised learning (predictive analysis): dataset is labelled (fraud/non fraud), can build directly the models for fraudolent and non fraudolent transactions.
-The problem is that the model for frauds will be based on small amounts of data (frauds are uncommon)
+The problem is that the model for frauds will be based on small amounts of data (frauds are uncommon).

 General evolution of fraud detection in an organization
 1. expert based rule engine
 2. unsupervised learning
 3. supervised learning

-All these approaches must work in concert to yield best performance.
+All these approaches must work in concert to yield the best performance.

 #### Social network analysis
-Extend the detection ability by learning characteristics of frausd in a network of linked entities.
+Extend the detection ability by learning characteristics of frauds in a network of linked entities.
 Using extra informations in the analysis that is the relationship between entities to uncover behavioural patterns.

 ### Fraud management cycle
 ![fraud_management_cycle](assets/fraud_management_cycle.png)
-This shows the feedback loop to update the detection model with the newly discovered patterns. the frequency of the update depends on several factors:
+This shows the feedback loop to update the detection model with the newly discovered patterns.
+The frequency of the update depends on several factors:
 - volatility of fraud behaviour
 - detection power of current model
 - required effort